What Is Open Badge Factory?

 Text input = Creates a single line text input.
-This can be used for example when asking the applicant’s title, employer or similar information.
+This can be used for example when asking the applicant’s title, employer, or similar information.

 Multi-line input = Creates a multi-line text input where the form creator can determine how many lines are needed.
 This can be used for larger open questions.

-File upload = Creates automatically a button through which the applicant can upload a file from their computer.
+File upload = Creates automatically a button through which the applicant can upload a file from his/her computer.
 NB!
 The max. size of the file is 10 MB.
 The max. size will be visible in the form automatically so there’s no need to write it there separately.

 Checkboxes = Creates checkboxes through which the applicant can choose one or more options.